 Quite a few of the Nationalist posters feature wounded soldiers.
 They are praised for their sacrifice, encouraged to get well soon and given time to heal - in order to go back to the front.

 The posters below are pro-Japanese.
-The first, in all likelihood published in the Japan-dominated puppet state of Manzhouguo, and the second take aim at the Communist Party.
+The first and second, probably produced in Japan or in the Japan-dominated puppet state of Manzhouguo, take aim at the Communist Party.
 The third, designed and produced in Japan, praises the exploits of the Japanese army and the support of the home front.

 Heroes and episodes from the "War of Resistance" feature prominently in the propaganda of the People’s Republic.